Hans Berr

 Oberleutnant Hans Berr (20 May 1890–6 April 1917) was a German professional soldier and World War I flying ace.
-At the start of the First World War, he served in a scout regiment until severely wounded; he then transferred to aviation duty.
-Once trained as a pilot, he helped pioneer the world's first dedicated fighter airplane, the Fokker Eindekker "flying gun".
+At the start of the First World War, he served in a Jäger battalion until severely wounded; he then transferred to aviation duty.
+Once trained as a pilot, he helped pioneer the world's first dedicated fighter airplane, the Fokker Eindecker "flying gun".
 Flying one, Berr shot down two enemy airplanes in March 1916 as his contribution to the Fokker Scourge.
 Berr was then chosen to command one of the world's original fighter squadrons, Jagdstaffel 5.
 Leading his pilots by example, Berr scored eight more victories in a four week span in October - November 1916 while his pilots began to compile their own victories.
 Hans Berr was awarded Germany's highest military honor, the Pour le Merite, on 4 December 1916.
 During a 6 April 1917 dogfight, Berr and his wingman mortally collided.

 Early life and service

-Hans Berr was born in Braunschweig, Duchy of Brunswick on 20 May 1890.
+Hans Berr was born in Magdeburg, Prussian Saxony on 20 May 1890.
+His father was a civil servant in the Reichspost.
+Berr attended the Wilhelm-Gymnasium in Hamburg, which he graduated in the Summer of 1906 with "Obersekundareife".
+This leaving certificate would not have qualified him to attend university, but opened the door to serving in the army for only one year instead of the mandatory three ("Einjährig-Freiwilliger"), qualifying for officer school afterwards.

 He joined the army as an infantry lieutenant in 1908.
 When the war broke out, he was serving with Magdeburgisches Jäger-Bataillon Nr.
 4 (Magdeburg Scout Battalion No. 4).
 A month into his war, on 26 September 1914, Berr was seriously wounded.
 On 27 January 1915, he was promoted to Oberleutnant.